Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 Februari 2025 15.31.38 UTC
+- WIB: Kamis, 20 Februari 2025 16.26.11 UTC
-- WITA: Kamis, 20 Februari 2025 16.31.38 UTC
+- WITA: Kamis, 20 Februari 2025 17.26.11 UTC
-- WIT: Kamis, 20 Februari 2025 17.31.38 UTC
+- WIT: Kamis, 20 Februari 2025 18.26.11 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: inspirational
+Kategori: friendship